Adip667/CPM-scripts/README.md

-This repository contains various Python, Bash and Terraform script for N2WS product These scripts are designed to enhance and automate tasks for the N2WS backup product.
+This repository contains various Python, Bash and Terraform script for N2WS product.
+These scripts are designed to enhance and automate tasks for the N2WS backup product.

 File name | Description